Ant64 Graphics Architecture — A Chipset, Not a GPU

 Design Philosophy

 The Ant64 graphics system is not a traditional GPU, and it is not a fixed-function retro display chip.
+It is a programmable, deterministic, multi-layer visual instrument, inspired by:

-• The Amiga’s Copper and Blitter and Atari ANTIC / GTIA
+• The Amiga's Copper and Blitter, and Atari ANTIC / GTIA

 • Arcade hardware layering and sprites